Role-Based Access Controls

 Organization Actions

-Vendia Share supports the following actions on Organizations:
+Vendia supports the following actions on Organizations:

-: Convenience setting - permits all of the org actions listed above
+ORG_GET: Permits fetching an organizationORG_LIST_USERS: Permits retrieving all of the users in the organization and their rolesORG_ALL: Convenience setting - permits all of the org actions listed above

 Data Actions